Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 • set up new campaign scenarios?

-Can this data be recovered?
+Can this data be retrieved?
 How can it be retrieved?

 Following an audit, this 2nd stage will validate the possibility of recovering the data and specify reliable data collection rules.